 But what about work?
 For some, this part is easy.
 If you’re one of the many people using this trip as a way to get out from underneath a career you hate, then you simply quit.
 But what if you like your job?
 What if you actually want to come back to it when you return from your travels?
 What if you really want the security of employment in these uncertain times?

 You do have options when planning for your RTW trip.
 Even in a country like the United States, where the economy has largely been crap since 2008 and the idea of RTW travel and career breaks aren’t nearly as popular as other parts of the world, you may be surprised at what you can work out with your employer.

-There’s a misconception out there that all RTW travelers are running away from something, and that something is typically a bad job or career.
-While this is a reason some take a RTW trip, it’s certainly not the only one, and there are plenty of people out there traveling who actually love their jobs, plan on returning, but simply wanted a break.
+There’s a misconception out there that all long-term travelers are running away from something, and that something is typically a bad job or career.
+While this is a reason some take a trip like this, it’s certainly not the only one, and there are plenty of people out there traveling who actually love their jobs, plan on returning, but simply wanted a break.
 If you are one of these people, then it’s time to start planning how you can keep your job while still traveling the world.

 Ask for a leave of absence

 There aren’t many benefits to a crappy economy and a poor job market, but one highlight is the fact that companies don’t like to lay people off.
 By volunteering to leave for a certain amount of time – whether it’s a few months, a year, or more – you can actually save someone else’s job (maybe even your own).
 There are a lot of companies and businesses looking to downsize, and you never know if your boss is going to be secretly happy about you volunteering to leave while times are bad.
 It buys them some time, and hopefully by the time you get back, things will be on the up and up, they will need another employee, and you can jump right back into your old job.